spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-heisenbridge.md

 ## Usage

-After the bridge is successfully running just DM `@heisenbridge:your-homeserver` to start setting it up.
+After the bridge is successfully running just DM `@heisenbridge:example.com` to start setting it up.
+If the bridge ignores you and a DM is not accepted then the owner setting may be wrong.

 Help is available for all commands with the `-h` switch.
-If the bridge ignores you and a DM is not accepted then the owner setting may be wrong.

 You can also learn the basics by watching [this demonstration video](https://www.youtube.com/watch?v=nQk1Bp4tk4I).